sider/sider-docs/docs/getting-started/custom-configuration.md

 You don't need to do any special configuration for Sider to start analyzing your code.
 However, Sider also offers advanced settings for special cases via the `sider.yml` file.

+> `sideci.yml` is still supported for the backward compatibility, but Sider recognizes `sider.yml` if both exist.

 ## Configuration via `sider.yml`

 First, add a file named `sider.yml` in your project's root directory.